elmeunick9/TFG/Readme.md

 [2] SVM-RFE Based Feature Selection and Taguchi Parameters Optimization for Multiclass SVM Classifier

 [3] Classification of lip color based on multiple SVM-RFE

+# Things to comment

+* Raco revision update.
+* Reunio de control, schedule.
+* Using historic of weights will not work.
+  * Alternatively the previous iteration dual coefficients could be used to initialize the SVM and produce faster results.
+This is however problematic because sklearn and libsvm do not expose such API.
+It would require modifications on the C source code of these libraries.
+  * What if we use variance instead?
+We know that the actual ranking coefficients will produce worse predictions, but maybe a feature with height variance is indicative of something (candidate for being removed)?
+* Isn't "Avoid using corss-validation" and "Multi-class criteria" not a bit outside the scope of the project?
+They are not really useful for the MADELON dataset, or any dataset we've been using.
+* Sampling works surprisingly well.
+* Combining Sampling + DynamicStep + NonLinear Kernel, can we produce better accuracy for the MADELON dataset?